chairuosen/vue2-ace-editor/README.md

     prop `lang` and `theme` is same as [ace-editor's doc](https://github.com/ajaxorg/ace)

     prop `height` and `width` could be one of these:  `200`, `200px`, `50%`

+## Notic

+This is only a webpack version.
+If you use browserify.
+Check this [issue](https://github.com/chairuosen/vue-ace-editor/issues/1#issuecomment-235193574)